polycube-network/polycube/Documentation/developers/hateoas.rst

 What can Hateoas be used for?
 -----------------------------

-The Hateoas standard can be used to explore endpoints that can be used in polycube.
+The Hateoas standard can be used to explore endpoints that can be used in Polycube.
-In this way a client will be able to access polycube resources and thus cubes independently.
+In this way a client will be able to access Polycube resources and thus cubes independently.
 This feature can also be useful in case you want to implement an alternative client to :doc:`polycubectl<../polycubectl/polycubectl>`.

 How to use Hateoas
 ------------------
 This feature can be used by observing the json of :doc:`polycubed<../polycubed/polycubed>` responses.
-You can use an http client (e.g. Postman) to execute requests to the polycube daemon.
+You can use an http client (e.g. Postman) to execute requests to the Polycube daemon.